aws/aws-cdk-go/awscdk/awsstepfunctions/README.md

 ### Task

 A `Task` represents some work that needs to be done.
-Do not use the `Task` class directly.
+The exact work to be done is determine by a class that implements `IStepFunctionsTask`, a collection of which can be found in the `@aws-cdk/aws-stepfunctions-tasks` module.

-Instead, use one of the classes in the `@aws-cdk/aws-stepfunctions-tasks` module, which provide a much more ergonomic way to integrate with various AWS services.
+The tasks in the `@aws-cdk/aws-stepfunctions-tasks` module support the [service integration pattern](https://docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html) that integrates Step Functions with services directly in the Amazon States language.

 ### Pass